Dev1an/eID-Reader/README.md

 All information can be saved and/or printed.

 The application runs in an App Sandbox (without internet connection) and is open source.
-So you can be sure that it does not leak confidential information to any party.
+So you can be sure that it does not leak confidential information.
 </td><td>Met deze kaartlezer kan je eenvoudig de informatie van een Belgische identiteitskaart uitlezen.
 Er is geen driver of java vereist.

 Volgende informatie is beschikbaar: